 Dear Potential Supporter or Partner:

 Thank you for considering joining us in our mission to assist our greater Cleveland community members who are rising out of homelessness or transitioning from tenants to homeowners.
-We are grateful for your time and willingness to listen as we do our best to address the dire need within our area.
+We are grateful for your time and willingness to listen as we do our best to address the dire need for Bridge Housing within our area.

 As real estate, education and financial service professionals, we have seen the impact of poverty and homelessness first hand.
 The realization that children were sleeping in a car, or arriving to school an hour early in the dead of winter trying to enter the building to get out of the cold was devastating.
 As a property manager, our founder has heard horror stories from tenants who had endured a home with no heat or water, dangerous malfunctioning appliances/systems, and other neglected maintenance and repairs because they were afraid to complain for fear of landlord retaliation and the loss of their homes and vouchers.
 Stable tenancy and/or home ownership are well out of reach for these individuals.